mirceaulinic/salt-sproxy/docs/roster.rst

 https://docs.saltstack.com/en/latest/ref/pillar/all/index.html for the
 available list of External Pillars data allow you to load data from external sources.
-Of course, when working with Pillar SLS files, you can provide them in any format, either Jinja + YAML, or pure Python, e.g.,
+Of course, when working with Pillar SLS files, you can provide them in any format, either Jinja + YAML, or pure Python, e.g. generate a longer list of devices, dynamically:

 ``/srv/salt/pillar/devices_pillar.sls``